 Michigan landlord-tenant law also requires landlords to disclose their names and addresses and their authorized representatives.

 The names, contact information, and addresses should be provided in the lease.
-This is to create smooth communication between landlords, their representatives, and the renters.
+This is to create smooth communication between landlords, their representatives, and the residents.

 Move-in Checklist